EpsilonSolutions/netscaler-command-reference/docs/ns/ns-param/ns-param.md

 * If the CIP header is specified, it will be used as the client IP header.
 * If the CIP header is not specified, the value that has been set will be used as the client IP header.
 Possible values: ENABLED, DISABLED

+<b>cipHeader</b>
+Text that will be used as the client IP address header.

 <b>cookieversion</b>
 Version of the cookie inserted by the system.